awaisazmat/quickoverview/index.md

-# a blog for my blabberings
+# A blog for quickoverview of great books